-In the production of equipment for high voltage grids dielectric testing is performed to verify that the equipment can withstand the operational environment, including high voltage and high current impulses.
+In the production of equipment for high-voltage grids, dielectric testing is performed to verify that the equipment can withstand the operational environment, including high voltage and high current impulses.
 Methods and schemes for traceable calibration are defined in IEC 60060-2 for high voltage and in IEC 62475 for high current.
-However, system voltages are currently increasing to levels higher than those covered by this standard, and there is a need to extend the traceability of the test methods into the ultrahigh voltage range above 800 kV.
+However, system voltages are currently increasing to levels higher than those covered by this standard, and there is a need to extend the traceability of the test methods into the ultra-high voltage range above 800 kV.

-The expansion of UHV grids, now operating at 1100 kV system voltage for DC and 1200 KV for AC, requires testing with voltages up to 2000 kV and traceability of DC and AC signals established up to 1000 kV.
-For switching and lightning impulse measurements, it is necessary to study impact on measurements due to proximity effects, corona, front oscillations, divider topology and measuring cables.
-The highest test voltages surpass 2500 kV for lightning impulse testing, 4000 kV for extreme cases, and the traceability is typically available up to 700 kV.
-New methods need to be developed to linearly extend traceability further.
+The expansion of UHV grids, now operating at 1100 kV system voltage for DC and 1200 kV for AC, requires testing with voltages up to 2000 kV and traceability of DC and AC signals are now established up to 1600 kV.
+For switching and lightning impulse measurements, the impact on measurements due to proximity effects, corona, front oscillations, divider topology and measuring cables has been studied and will be collected in a good practice guide.
+The highest test voltages surpass 2500 kV for lightning impulse testing, 4000 kV for extreme cases, and the traceability is typically available up to 800 kV on site and up to 2000 kV at NMI laboratories.
+New methods need to be developed to linearly extend traceability to the highest voltage in testing facilities.
 Large measurement systems are strongly affected by corona and proximity effects, and generally methods to handle wave shape distortions, like front oscillations and losses in measurement cables, need a revision.
 Providing traceability for these measurements is especially challenging in the case of impulse voltages above megavolt level.
-Traceability is also lacking for voltage dividers and measuring systems for composite and combined voltage tests.
+Traceability is also required for voltage dividers and measuring systems for composite and combined voltage tests.
 During these tests, a high impulse voltage is applied to the test object in addition to continuous high AC or DC voltage.